2020 Request for Proposals

 -This is an annual grant cycle.
 The next RFP for the small grant program will likely be announced in January 2021 with proposals due in March 2021.

--To apply your organization should either be an accredited land trust or be working with an accredited land trust as a partner.
+-To apply for a $20,000 grant, your organization should either be an accredited land trust or be working with an accredited land trust as a partner.
 Ideally the lead applicant should be the accredited land trust.

 -Applicants can apply for either amount and are welcome to submit or be a partner on more than one proposal for different projects.
 Please note we will only fund one of your requests for which you are a lead applicant.